-The candidates should discuss about salary and other benefits with the recruiter, once they are selected and offered a job.
-But when they have a tendency to drag this discussions, it leaves a bad impression, and even sometimes the interviewers might think they have committed a blunder by offering job to this type of candidates.
+The candidates should discuss salary and other benefits with the recruiter, once they select and offered a job.
+But when they have a tendency to drag this discussion, it leaves a bad impression, and even sometimes the interviewers might think they have committed a blunder by offering the job to this type of candidate.

 17. Giving Up On a Job Offer after Accepting It:

 This is the most awful offense a candidate can do, giving up on an accepted job offer from an organization.
-Naturally after the long selection process, when the recruiters select a candidate and offer job, and when the candidates accepts that, it means a closure to the whole selection process.
+Naturally, after the long selection process, when the recruiters select a candidate and offer a job, and when the candidates accept that, it means a closure to the whole selection process.

 Suddenly when the candidate backs out, it means the company has to instigate the whole selection process all over again, which is a sheer wastage of time.
 So, the candidate should be absolutely sure before accepting any job offer.

 18. Candidate Misbehaves With the Receptionist or Assistant, or Other Lower Division Clerks: